HamzaAli23/CampusReserve/README.md

 Version 0.2.1 is a local portfolio application.
 It has no authentication or staff/student roles and does not guarantee conflict prevention across simultaneous processes.
 A production version should use PostgreSQL transactions and database-enforced conflict protection.
 It should also add authentication, authorization, audit logs and deployment hardening.

-## Attribution and development disclosure
+## Attribution

 The application uses FastAPI, SQLModel and Uvicorn.
-The researched [Full Stack FastAPI Template](https://github.com/fastapi/full-stack-fastapi-template) influenced the stack selection, See `THIRD_PARTY_NOTICES.md`.
+The researched [Full Stack FastAPI Template](https://github.com/fastapi/full-stack-fastapi-template) influenced the stack selection.
+See `THIRD_PARTY_NOTICES.md`.